Urban-Hacker/Bitcoin-Food-Recipes/README.md

 This is a collection of recipes based on what my grand mother prepared before the advent of industrial food.
 The recipes included here are based lossly on a few core principles:

 1) Based on fresh food that can easily be prepared at home.
 If my grand mother had to use an industrial rafinery to prepare it, it will not be included here.
 2) A low / reduced carbs diet.
 It does not outright ban them but is compatible for those who do not want or can’t go on a carnivor diet, especially if your friend or family are not on board.
+If you are interested to learn more where the inspiration came, feel free to check [perfecthealthdiet.com](https://perfecthealthdiet.com/).
 3) Broad enough to include a lot of various dish from different cultures all over the world.
 4) No bullshit, only recipes: You will never get the endless wall of story text that charaterize recipes website